pangpang20/gaussdb-python/docs/advanced/adapt.rst

 .. _adapt-example-float:

-Example: PostgreSQL numeric to Python float
+Example: GaussDB numeric to Python float
 -------------------------------------------

-Normally PostgreSQL :sql:`numeric` values are converted to Python `~decimal.Decimal` instances, because both the types allow fixed-precision arithmetic and are not subject to rounding.
+Normally GaussDB :sql:`numeric` values are converted to Python `~decimal.Decimal` instances, because both the types allow fixed-precision arithmetic and are not subject to rounding.